nathanielwarner/carletonian-wordpress/wp-content/plugins/yop-poll/readme.txt

 * fixed issue with logs
 * fixed issue with bans
 * fixed issue with settings
-* fixed issue with wordpress voting
+* fixed issue with WordPress voting

 = 6.0.5 =
 * added skins